-The chloride binding properties of compounds 1-7 were studied by H-NMR titrations with tetrabutylammonium chloride (TBACl) in DMSO with 0.5% of H2O, and the binding constants were determined by fitting the experimental data to 1:1 and 1:2 Host(H):Guest(G) models with Bindfit v0.5 (Table 1).
-For monothioureas 1-6, the different fittings afforded similar binding constants for the first binding event in all cases (K11 = 27-44 M-1).
-Thus, one should not expect significant differences in transport activity due to their affinity for the anion.
-On the other hand, the binding constant obtained for the reference acylhydrazone 7 was around one order of magnitude lower (4 $M^{-1}$ ).
+The chloride binding properties of compounds 1-7 were studied by 1H-NMR titrations with tetrabutylammonium chloride (TBACl) in DMSO with 0.5% of H2O, and the binding constants were determined by fitting the experimental data to 1:1 and 1:2 Host(H):Guest(G) models with Bindfit v0.5 (Table 1).28 For monothioureas 1-6, the different fits afforded similar binding constants for the first binding event in all cases (K11 = 24-44 M-1).
+Thus, significant differences in transport activity are not to be expected based on their affinity for chloride anions.
+On the other hand, the binding constant obtained for the reference acylhydrazone 7 was around one order of magnitude lower (4 M-1).